specklesystems/speckle-docs/automate/function-specification.md

     }
     ```

-1. The third additional argument, and final argument value in the array, SHALL be a token for accessing the Speckle API.
+1. The third additional argument, and final argument value in the array of `args`, SHALL be a token for accessing the Speckle API.
 This Token SHALL be limited in scope to the Speckle Model which triggered the Function to run as part of an Automation.
 The token is a string.

 1. A Function MUST expect to be run as a non-root [Posix-platform user](https://github.com/opencontainers/runtime-spec/blob/main/config.md).